8ft0com/case-study-aap11/workflow/prompt.md

 - PROCESS: For each identified policy domain, create specific compliance mandates that detail what needs to be done, how it should be done, and who is responsible.
   - This involves translating regulatory requirements into clear, actionable mandates that can inform the creation of technical controls.
   - IMPORTANT: do this for ALL policy domain
-  - Tasks:
+  - TASKS:
     - Create a folder called `mandates`.
-    - Within this folder, create a sub-folder for each policy domain.
-    - For each policy requirement, create documents for each compliance mandate in markdown format and save in the correct folder
+    - For each policy-domain, create a compliance-mandate document in markdown format and save in the `mandates` folder
-    - use the mandate-template.md file as a compliance mandate document template
+      - use the mandate-template.md file as a compliance-mandate document template
-    - use the mandate-example.md file as a compliance mandate document example
+      - use the mandate-example.md file as a compliance-mandate document example
       - use your data-analysis and code-interpreter capabilities to create the documents as requested.
       - create the documents sequentially, one at a time.

-- GOAL: A structured repository of compliance mandates organized by policy domain, ready for technical codification.
+  - GOAL: A comprehensive set of compliance mandates organized by policy domain, ready for technical codification.

+  - END: list the files created in this phase
 ---

 # PHASE 3: Drafting Policies for Compliance Mandates